-- (a) Explain the surface currents in terms of an Ekman layer at the top of the Ocean, with thickness $\delta_E$ about 30 meters.
-From this measured $\delta_E$ compute the kinematic viscosity $\nu$ in the boundary layer.
-Your result should be far larger than the $\nu$ for water (Table 13.2).
+- (a) Explain the surface currents in terms of an Ekman layer at the top of the Ocean, with thickness δ_E about 30 meters.
+From this measured δ_E compute the kinematic viscosity ν in the boundary layer.
+Your result should be far larger than the ν for water (Table 13.2).
 The reason is that the boundary layer is turbulent, and its eddies produce this large viscosity; see Sec.
-15.3.2 of the next chapter. - (b) Explain why the height of the gyre that the surface currents produce in the Sargasso Sea is about 1.5 meters. - (c) Explain the deep ocean current (gulf stream etc.) in terms of a geostrophic flow, and estimate the speed of this current. - (d) If there were no continents on Earth, but only an ocean of uniform depth, what would be the flow pattern of this deep current-it's directions of motion at various locations around the Earth, and its speeds?
-The continents (North America, Europe, Africa)

-must be responsible for the deviation of the actual current (gulf stream, etc.) from this continent-free flow pattern.
-How do you think the continents give rise to the altered flow pattern?
+15.3.2 of the next chapter. - (b) Explain why the height of the gyre that the surface currents produce in the Sargasso Sea is about 1.5 meters. - (c) Explain the deep ocean current (gulf stream etc.) in terms of a geostrophic flow, and estimate the speed of this current.
+Note: this current, like circulation in a tea cup, is an example of a "secondary flow". - (d) If there were no continents on Earth, but only an ocean of uniform depth, what would be the flow pattern of this deep current-it's directions of motion at various locations around the Earth, and its speeds?
+The continents (North America, Europe, Africa) must be responsible for the deviation of the actual current (gulf stream, etc.) from this continent-free flow pattern.
+How do you think the continents give rise to the altered flow pattern ?

-Exercise 14.13 \\\Example: Circulation in a Tea Cup
+Exercise 14.13 Example: Circulation in a Tea Cup